athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 ## 11. Conclusion

-This lab demonstrated all three dimensions of multi-tenant cloud isolation.
-Namespaces alone provide organisational and quota separation but, as Task 2 showed, do not stop cross-tenant network traffic by default — that requires an explicit default-deny `NetworkPolicy` (Task 4), enforced here using Calico as the CNI.
-Similarly, storage isolation is not automatic either; per-tenant secrets need RBAC `Role`/`RoleBinding` scoping to prevent one tenant's service account from reading another tenant's secrets (Task 5).
-Finally, Task 6 showed that "deleting" a file does not guarantee its bytes are gone from disk, and that in cloud environments the reliable answer to this data-remanence problem is cryptographic erasure rather than depending on physical control of storage media.
+All three aspects of multi-tenant cloud isolation were illustrated in this lab.
+Namespaces by themselves offer organizational and quota separation, but as Task 2 shown, they do not automatically prevent cross-tenant network traffic; this calls for an explicit default-deny `NetworkPolicy` (Task 4), which is implemented in this case using Calico as the CNI.
+Storage isolation is also not automatic; in order to prevent one tenant's service account from viewing another tenant's secrets, per-tenant secrets require RBAC `Role`/`RoleBinding` scoping (Task 5).
+Lastly, Task 6 demonstrated that "deleting" a file does not ensure that its bytes are removed from disk and that cryptographic erasure, as opposed to relying on physical control of storage media, is a dependable solution to this data-remanence issue in cloud contexts.

 ---